 Step 9: When the ornaments have cooled, decorate them with paints and/or glitter if desired.

-Optional step: If you want your ornaments to last for years and years, seal them with three to four thin coats of polyurethane gloss varnish (it’s clear) or acrylic spray after the decorative paint has fully dried.
+Optional step: If you want your ornaments to last for years and years, seal them with three to four thin coats of non-toxic acrylic varnish after the decorative paint has fully dried.
 Make sure to coat the entire surface to prevent moisture from getting in.